MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 ## Task #3: Verify Data Import

-1. Select the **Campus Management** solution. *If you do not still have this open, navigate to make.powerapps.com and click solutions on the left pane to locate your solution.*
+1. Select the **Campus Management** solution.
+If you do not still have this open, navigate to make.powerapps.com and click solutions on the left pane to locate your solution.*
-2. Select **Visit** entity, then select **Data** tab.
+2. Select the **Visit** entity, then select the **Data** tab.
-3. Press view selector in the top right-hand corner, then select **All fields**
+3. Click the view selector in the top right-hand corner, then select **All fields**
-4. If import was successful, you should see a list of visit entries.
+4. If the import was successful, you should see a list of visit entries.
 5. Click on any value in the **Building** column, confirm that the building form opens in a separate window.
 6. Click on any value in the **Visitor** column (you may need to scroll the view to the right), confirm that the contact form opens in a separate window.